hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Publicans oft unconscious of offence,
 >
-> Transgress the law, likewise incur expence,
+> Transgress the law, likewise incur expense,
 >
 > From persons taking of their rooms, who say
 >
-> 'Tis for a private party, yet for pay
+> It is for a private party, yet for pay
 >
 > Let people in — this is enough; in fact,
 >